AhmadAlkaseb/Bajls/report/report.md

 - Very large character arrays could grow document size, so practical limits and pagination strategy must be considered.

-For this project’s scope, the design is a pragmatic balance: it prioritizes fast and simple reads for the most common gameplay view (profile with characters), while still allowing a separate gang catalog for management use cases.
+For this project's scope, the design is a pragmatic balance: it prioritizes fast and simple reads for the most common gameplay view (profile with characters), while still allowing a separate gang catalog for management use cases.